Top 5 Trading Books Every Beginner Must Read

 4. “Japanese Candlestick Charting Techniques” by Steve Nison

 Why Read It?
-Candlestick charts are essential for technical traders.
-Steve Nison is credited with introducing Japanese candlestick patterns to the Western world, and his book remains a classic resource for traders looking to master chart patterns.
+Candlestick charts are vital for technical traders.
+Steve Nison introduced Japanese candlestick patterns to the West.
+His book is a classic for mastering chart patterns.

 Key Takeaways: